facebook/proxygen/README.md

 It depends on Facebook's [mvfst](https://github.com/facebookincubator/mvfst) library for the [IETF QUIC](https://github.com/quicwg/base-drafts) transport implementation, so we have made that dependency optional.
-You can build the HTTP/3 code, tests and sample binaries with `./build.sh --with-quic`.
+You can build the HTTP/3 code, tests and sample binaries with `./build.sh --with-quick`.

 This will also build a handy command-line utility that can be used as an HTTP/3 server and client.